 Coming to Thailand and thinking you should learn the Thai language is a bit of an urban myth.
 Many guys are under the belief that learning Thai will give them an edge in picking up Thai girls.
-This is just plain wrong.
+That theory is wrong.

 Let's lay out some opening arguments and then give you a better alternative.

-Why you should not be learning the Thai language, for a short stay in the Land of Smiles?
+Have you wondered if it is worth learning the Thai language, for a short stay in the Land of Smiles?

 Many men ask if they should be learning Thai.
 Many Thai women's opening message question, to them, is whether he knows how to speak Thai.